 The Joovy ScooterX2 is a stylish double stroller with a side-by-side design.
-Joovy sells this stroller with a kid's tray (which we recommend), and an older model without a tray that sells for the same price.
-We've tested both versions, and recommend newer version with the tray.
-With many user-friendly features for both parents and passengers, we found it one of the easiest to use in our comparative review.
+Joovy sells this stroller with a kid's tray (which we recommend), and an older model without a tray for the same price.
+With many user-friendly features for both parents and passengers, we think it is one of the easiest to use in our comparative review.
 It has large under seat storage, two zippered pockets, two cup holders, and inside mesh storage pockets for little ones.
 We like the all-around shocks, padded seats, adjustable leg rests, and giant canopy with peek-a-boo window.
 While Joovy made some improvements to the frame and threw on larger sealed bearing wheels than previous years, we still found maneuverability to be somewhat lacking.
 As such, we do not recommend it for off-road strolling.
-Nonetheless, we think this little powerhouse of a stroller is one of the best budget-friendly options on the market for parents pushing two, and we would definitely recommend this stroller to a friend.
+Nonetheless, we think this little powerhouse of a stroller is one of the best budget-friendly options on the market for parents pushing two, and we would definitely recommend it to a friend.

 Joovy ScooterX2 with Tray Review

 Pros: Great protection from elements, easy to access storage, extra convenience features